PixelMister/Pokengine/docs/HowTo_Guides/lottery-corner.md

 ## How Matching Works

 The lottery number is a 5-digit number.
-The system compares this number against the UMID of every Pokémon obtained within the current region.
+The system compares this number against the UMID of every Pokémon obtained within the current Region.
-Only Pokémon from the current region are eligible.
-Pokémon originating from other regions will not be considered.
+Only Pokémon from the current Region are eligible.
+Pokémon stored in other Regions will not be considered.
 The highest match found determines the prize awarded.
 Since UMID can be way bigger than 5 digits, it only takes from the last five digits of your UMID.